INCOMING HOT TAKE!

 Your sales team needs leads.
 A lead is someone who has expressed interest in your product or business.

-It is really hard for your sales team to generate leads.
+It is really hard for your team to generate good marketing leads.

 Cold calling and emailing just ain’t getting it done anymore.

 Just think about how annoying it is when you get a random call at the most inconvenient time from someone asking about your refrigerator needs.